 Management of vegetation along the ROW would be necessary to ensure access to structures and to maintain an adequate distance between TL conductors and vegetation.
 Adequate ground clearance is important for construction, design, and survey tolerances (e.g., conductor sagging).
 TVA uses more conservative distances for clearance than National Electrical Safety Code requirements in order to ensure reliability.
 TVA uses a minimum ground clearance of 24 feet for a 161-kV TL at the maximum line operating temperature.
-The Transmission System Vegetation Management Draft Programmatic EIS (TVA 2018) is projected to be finalized in 2019.
-At that time, the EIS will outline the preferred vegetation management alternative.
-Until then, vegetation management is governed by the injunction order currently in place in the Sherwood v.
-TVA litigation, under which TVA has stopped removing woody vegetation except for trees that are an immediate hazard (TVA 2017c).
-Upon court approval of the EIS, vegetation management along the ROW would consist of two different activities: felling trees adjacent to the cleared ROW and controlling vegetation within the total width of the cleared ROW.
+The Transmission System Vegetation Management Final Programmatic EIS (TVA 2019c) outlines the preferred vegetation management alternative, which would be followed for the Project.
+Vegetation management along the ROW would consist of two different activities: felling trees adjacent to the cleared ROW and controlling vegetation within the total width of the cleared ROW.
 These activities would occur periodically as identified by Light Detection and Ranging (LIDAR) inspections.

 After tall trees and other tall-growing vegetation are removed from the ROW during construction, routine management of vegetation within the cleared ROW would include an integrated vegetation management approach designed to encourage low-growing plant species and discourage tall-growing plant species.
 A vegetation maintenance plan would be developed for each TL sector, based on the results of the periodic inspections described above.
-Vegetation control methods or tools and their appropriate uses for various TL ROW conditions are described in TVA's

-Transmission System Vegetation Management Draft Programmatic EIS (TVA 2018).
+Vegetation control methods or tools and their appropriate uses for various TL ROW conditions are described in TVA's Transmission System Vegetation Management Draft Programmatic EIS (TVA 2018).
 These methods include utilizing hand tools, mechanical cutting and trimming with larger equipment, and herbicide spraying and growth regulators.
 Herbicides are normally applied in areas where heavy growth of woody vegetation is occurring on the ROW and mechanical or manual methods are not practical.

 Herbicides can be applied in a variety of ways; however, all herbicides would be applied under the supervision of a licensed applicator in accordance with applicable state and federal laws and regulations.
-Additionally, only TVA-approved herbicides registered with the U.S. Environmental Protection Agency (USEPA) or those approved by another managing agency as appropriate would be used and applied in accordance with the manufacturers' label directions.
+Additionally, only TVA-approved herbicides registered with USEPA or those approved by another managing agency as appropriate would be used and applied in accordance with the manufacturers' label directions.
 A list of the herbicides currently used by TVA in ROW vegetation control and pre-emergent herbicides TVA currently uses on bare ground areas in TL ROWs is presented in TVA's Right-Of-Way Vegetation Management Guidelines, provided in Appendix E. This list may change over time as new herbicides are developed or new information on presently approved herbicides becomes available.